flashwing-04/showtime-website-project-archive/content/ss21/master/m6-migrate-the-imimap-to-mevn/_index.md

 {{<section title="The Team">}}
 As a team of five we had very different background knowledge present in the team.
 Some of us have worked with the IMI-Map before, others had never even seen it.
 Some of us had prior knowledge about the process of the IMI-Internships from varied perspectives, others had not even gone through the internship process themselves.
 Some of us had worked with the MEVN-Stack before, others had not.

 Including all these points of views, perspectives and bits of knowledge was a challenge and the reason we decided not to give fixed roles to people.
-Over the course of time a few key areas of work developed anyway:
+Over the course of time, a few key areas of work developed anyway:
 * **Jakob** and **Robin** worked mainly on the frontend
 * **Linda** worked mainly on the backend
 * **Lotte** was our interface and intermediary to the old IMI-Map, Quality Assurance, PR
-* **Luis** worked mainly in dev ops, data migration and on the backend
+* **Luis** worked mainly in DevOps, data migration and on the backend.
 {{</section >}}

 {{<gallery>}}